 - the denial of, restriction of access to, or access under discriminatory terms and conditions to, an essential input; and

-- margin squeezing, which is the narrowing of margins between the prices of access to an essential input provided by one or more agents and the price of a good or service offered to the final consumer by those economic agents, in which the same input is used for its production.
+- margin squeezing, which is the narrowing of margins between the prices of access to an essential input provided by one or more agents and the price of a product or service offered to the final consumer by those economic agents, in which the same input is used for its production.

 The main purpose of the last two activities mentioned above, which were included in the MAA, is the avoidance of the abusive exploitation of essential inputs.
 Therefore, COFECE must determine the existence of essential inputs, considering the following: